cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ObjectApi.md

         "kRegular",
     ] # [str] | Filter by run type.
 Only protection run matching the specified types will be returned.
 By default, CDP hydration snapshots are not included, unless explicitly queried using this field. (optional) use_cached_data = True # bool | Specifies whether we can serve the GET request to the read replica cache.
-There is a lag of 15 seconds between the read replica and primary data source. (optional) object_action_key = "kVMware" # str | Filter by ObjectActionKey, which uniquely represents backup type for a given version.
-An object can be protected in multiple ways but atmost once for a given combination of ObjectActionKey and ObjectId.
-When specified, only versions of given ObjectActionKey are returned for corresponding object id. (optional)
+There is a lag of 15 seconds between the read replica and primary data source. (optional)

 # example passing only required values which don't have defaults set
 try: